 - Con: A possible downside is whether the money you’ll save will offset any valuable benefits (including discounts) your original lender offered.
 Also, a longer repayment term may result in your paying more overall.

-- Popular forbearance programs, like returning to school, illness, and disability, may be different or not exist with a new lender.
+- Popular forbearance programs, like returning to school, illness, and disability, may be different or not available with a new lender.

-- If the government offers a new loan forgiveness program, a refinanced loan (which becomes a private loan) will not be eligible.
+- If the government offers a new loan forgiveness program, a refinanced loan (which, after refinancing, becomes a private loan) will not be eligible.

-While the government does not offer loan refinancing, consolidation is available, and it may help you retain some of your benefits.
-Check studentaid.gov to find out what’s available for your federal student loans.
+While the government does not offer loan refinancing itself, consolidation is available, and it may help you retain some of your benefits.
+Here are tips on finding out whether consolidation is right for you.

 - Will you lose any current student loan benefits, such as repayment options or Public Service Loan Forgiveness?

 - Will your new loan be considered a student loan or a personal loan?
-If it’s not a student loan, will you lose out on an interest tax benefit?
+If it’s not a student loan, could you lose out on an interest tax benefit?

 - Will you have to pay any service fees to refinance your student loans?